-A manuscript of lyric poems is in development, as is a manuscript of short, linked prose poems.
+A manuscript of lyric poems is in development, as is a third book-length narrative prose poem.

 Praise for Publications

 Four Way Books published Longevity

 in October, 2015.
 In its Highlighting Fall Poetry 2015, Publishers Weekly